docksal/ci-agent/README.md

 `DOCKSAL_HOST_USER`

-The user's name that should have access to the remote Docksal host.
+The user name used as the build user on the sandbox server.
 Defaults to `build-agent`.
+Must have SSH access to the server.

 `REMOTE_BUILD_BASE`

-The default directory location on the remote server where the repositories should be cloned down to and built.
+The default directory location on the sandbox server where the repositories should be cloned down to and built.
-Defaults to `/home/build-agent/builds`
+Defaults to `/home/build-agent/builds`.

 `REMOTE_CODEBASE_METHOD`